FAFSA FAQ

 It is important to correct any errors on your FSS.
 Incorrect information can impact your financial aid eligibility.
 To make corrections, use one of the methods below, but keep in mind the following:

-• Log in to FAFSA on the Web to make corrections.
+(fastest method)- Log in to the official FAFSA website to make corrections.

 Telephone